-In addition to ensuring our certified pathologists have access to the best tools, we use Pathomation’s Global Connectivity platform to enable digital image viewing into our LIMS, pathology training platform and Customer Portal, facilitating both internal as well as external collaboration and providing lean and hyper-efficient digital pathology workflows.
+In addition to ensuring our certified pathologists and imaging scientists have access to the best tools and training programs, we use Pathomation’s Global Connectivity platform to integrate digital image viewing into our LIMS, pathology training platform and Customer Portal, facilitating both internal as well as external collaboration and providing lean and hyper-efficient digital pathology workflows.

 Circulating tumor cells (CTCs) provide a dynamic view of cancer progression and can be detected in peripheral blood.
-Our well-defined blood processing workflow in combination with the RareCyte® platforms (CytePicker® and CyteFinder®) allow us to easily identify and phenotype these cells.
-In addition, the technology allows us to select CTCs and perform a genomic analysis at the single cell level.
+Our well-defined blood processing workflow in combination with the RareCyte® platform (CyteFinder®) allow us to easily identify and phenotype these cells.

-Using this technology, we offer the possibility to perform both fluorescent staining and genomic analysis on single cells.
+Using this technology, we offer the possibility to perform fluorescent staining on single cells.
 The reproducible automated staining and analysing process enables the use of this platform in large scale clinical trials.